justinlocsei/gready/README.md

 # Generate a list of book recommendations
 gready find-books

-# Generate a list of Goodreads users with similar tastes
+# Generate a list of Goodreads users with similar interests
 gready find-readers
 ```